emaverick2001/PersonalPortfolio/src/content/blog/gpu-passthrough-on-nixos.md

 My dedicated graphics card is an RX 580, and I have integrated graphics on my i7-7700T.
-GPU passthrough is much easier if you have more than one graphics card, because it's easiest give the VM full ownership of your passthrough GPU rather than trying to share it between the guest and the host.
+GPU passthrough is much easier if you have more than one graphics card, because it's easiest to give the VM full ownership of your passthrough GPU rather than trying to share it between the host and the guest.

 ### Enabling IOMMU

-GPU passthrough is done using VFIO, a Linux kernel driver that allows userspace programs (like QEMU) access to PCI devices like a GPU.
-Giving the VM full access would be insecure, however.
-To use VFIO, I first needed to enable IOMMU, which ensures that passthrough devices operate within safe boundaries.
+GPU passthrough uses VFIO, a Linux kernel driver that allows userspace programs (like QEMU) to access PCI devices like a GPU.
+To use VFIO, I needed to enable IOMMU, which ensures that passthrough devices operate within safe boundaries.
 This was quick in NixOS:

 ```nix